ClearwaterUK/UltrakULL/UltrakULL/README.md

 ### Is UltrakULL compatible with other mods?
 [UltraTweaker](https://github.com/wafflethings/ULTRAKILLtweaker): *Confirmed* to be working, but extensive testing has not been done.
-If UltrakULL and UltraTweaker are being used at the same time, the the Language tab in the Options menu will be moved to the right side to avoid overlap with UltraTweaker's own Tweaker Options button.
+If UltrakULL and UltraTweaker are being used at the same time, the Language tab in the Options menu will be moved to the right side to avoid overlap with UltraTweaker's own Tweaker Options button.

+[UltraSkins](https://github.com/The-DoomMan/ULTRASKINS): Loads, but *not fully compatible* due to UltraSkins displaying HUD messages that UltrakULL does not correctly show.

 # Credits & Contributors
 UltrakULL created by **[Clearwater](https://github.com/ClearwaterTM)**\